1) What are they?

 Inadequate jawbone space leads to impaction.

-Our species' diet has changed.
+The human diet has changed.

 The dietary changes adopted by modern man have been theorized as playing a role in the incidence of 3rd molar impaction.